danieltjw/aifutures/README.md

 ### Timelines

-- No Friendly AGI
+- No Independent Friendly AGI
     - Powerful Narrow AI might be difficult to impossible to align
         - Humans, even with the best intentions, may not have the capability to see the long-term impacts of Narrow AI
         - Human institutions may not have the speed to react to a mis-aligned Narrow AI
     - Perfect mathematically-provable control of Narrow AI might not be possible

-- With Friendly AGI
+- With Independent Friendly AGI
     - AGI is more likely to have the capability to align powerful Narrow AI
     - A human-like AGI can be communicated with and persuaded